-We derived the summary historical statement of income data for the years ended December 31, 2016 and 2015 and the summary historical balance sheet data as of December 31, 2016 and 2015 from the audited Combined Financial Statements of the Wyndham Hotels & Resorts businesses included elsewhere in this information statement.
-We derived the summary historical statement of income data for the year ended December 31, 2014 and the summary historical balance sheet data as of December 31, 2014 from unaudited combined financial statements of the Wyndham Hotels & Resorts businesses that are not included in this information statement.
+We derived the summary historical statement of income data for the years ended December 31, 2017, 2016 and 2015 and the summary historical balance sheet data as of December 31, 2017 and 2016 from the audited Combined Financial Statements of the Wyndham Hotels & Resorts businesses included elsewhere in this information statement.
+We derived the summary historical balance sheet data as of December 31, 2015 from unaudited combined financial statements of the Wyndham Hotels & Resorts businesses that are not included in this information statement.
 We have prepared our unaudited combined financial statements on the same basis as our audited Combined Financial Statements and, in our opinion, have included all adjustments, which include only normal recurring adjustments, necessary to present fairly in all material respects our financial position and results of operations.

 Following the consummation of the spin-off, Wyndham Hotels & Resorts, Inc. will hold, directly or through its subsidiaries, the Wyndham Hotels & Resorts businesses and will be the financial reporting entity.
-The following summary unaudited pro forma combined financial data of Wyndham Hotels as of and for the year ended December 31, 2016 has been prepared to reflect the La Quinta acquisition, the spin-off and related transactions described under "Unaudited Pro Forma Combined Financial Statements."
-The summary unaudited pro forma combined balance sheet data as of December 31, 2016 has been prepared to reflect the La Quinta acquisition, the spin-off and related transactions as if they had occurred on December 31, 2016.
-The summary unaudited pro forma combined statement of income data for the year ended December 31, 2016 has been prepared to reflect the La Quinta acquisition, the spin-off and related transactions as if they had occurred on January 1, 2016.
+The following summary unaudited pro forma combined financial data of Wyndham Hotels as of and for the year ended December 31, 2017 has been prepared to reflect the La Quinta acquisition, the spin-off and related transactions described under "Unaudited Pro Forma Combined Financial Statements."
+The summary unaudited pro forma combined balance sheet data as of December 31, 2017 has been prepared to reflect the La Quinta acquisition, the spin-off and related transactions as if they had occurred on December 31, 2017.
+The summary unaudited pro forma combined statement of income data for the year ended December 31, 2017 has been prepared to reflect the La Quinta acquisition, the spin-off and related transactions as if they had occurred on January 1, 2017.
 The summary unaudited pro forma financial data is presented for illustrative purposes only and is not necessarily indicative of the operating results or financial position that would have occurred if the relevant transactions had been consummated on the date indicated, nor is it indicative of future operating results.
 The assumptions used and proforma adjustments derived from such assumptions are based on currently available information, and we believe such assumptions are reasonable under the circumstances.